secondRZ/swe-interview/topics/unity-and-game-dev.md

       2. Upon first playing the game, how are your subjects gifted with **surprise and delight**.
 How is the game both **new** and **recognizable** at the same time? \(Ex: Rocket league is soccer, but with cars.
 Flappy birds had a Mario feel, but it was a bird.\)
       3. What are the set of problems that your subject has to solve?
       4. How do these problems vary in design and difficulty \(levels\)?
+      5. How will you give them ultimate gratification upon achieving these goals/solving these problems? \(E.g: Rocket league goal explosion and trumpet sounds\)
-      5. What are the risks and rewards that they have to balance at any given moment?
+      6. What are the risks and rewards that they have to balance at any given moment?
-      6. What makes this game **remarkable**?
+      7. What makes this game **remarkable**?
 Are there inherent viral attributes?
 Is there something particurlaly different?
 Why will this game spread like wildfire?
-      7. How will you build strong IP? \(Strong, recognizable characters and symbols\).
+      8. How will you build strong IP? \(Strong, recognizable characters and symbols\).
 How will you profit off of the IP?
 Should you work with a publicist to treat the IP like a celebrity?
 Licensing deals?
 Selling merch?
 Daily vlog?
    2. **Art & Assets**:
       1. **3D Models**
          1. First look to the Asset Store for anything you may need that fits the bill.